Written by Stalac-Tate

 Nature is very different at night compared to the daytime.
-But why is this?
+But why is nature at night different?
 Let’s start with some obvious reasons, the sun.
 The sun provides light during the day but it’s dark at night.
 At night we have the moon to provide some light but it varies as it waxes and wanes.
 Another comparison is that the temperatures can be different too, as it is usually cooler at night.

 Now that we have established a few differences, why might some animals and plants prefer night?
 What advantages or challenges might there be?
 Well, there are lots of reasons why animals and plants prefer the dark.
 Perhaps there are fewer predators, which means less danger.
 Or there is more prey to eat compared to the daytime.
 Maybe they like the cooler temperatures the night brings.
 On the other hand, the dark presents its own challenges, such as making it harder to see or find things.

 These animals and plants have evolved and adapted to these conditions.
-Organisms have had to evolve, or change, in order to survive at night.
+Nature at night has had to evolve, or change, in order to survive.
 Evolution is the gradual process by which organisms can pass on new, beneficial variations or traits to their offspring, that make them better able to survive.
 It’s like inheriting the ability to run fast.
 Being able to run fast means you can catch more food to grow stronger, feed your babies, or outrun predators and live longer.
 Over time and many generations, organisms can even become new, different species!
 These variations, or traits, are called adaptations.
 Adaptations are changes by which an organism or species becomes better suited to its environment.

 Evolution and adaptation affect an organism’s daily activities.
 For example.
 Bees move around and gather nectar during the daytime, They are diurnal because they are active during the hours of sunlight.
 Animals that are active during the darkness of night, such as bats or moths, are nocturnal.
 Some animals are active at twilights (sunrise and sunset), such as deer and mosquitos.
 These animals are crepuscular.
 Organisms that are active at all times of the day or night are cathemeral.
 Some examples of cathemeral creatures are frogs and foxes.